hackingmaterials/automatminer/docs/source/index.rst

    :alt: server
    :align: center

+Automatminer uses `pandas <https://pandas.pydata.org>`_ dataframes for all of its working objects.
+Put dataframes in, get dataframes out.

 Here's an example of training on known data, and extending the model to out of sample data.